Bob Bachelder: Career

 Upon returning home from military service Bachelder became a professional musician, switching his primary instrument from drums to piano.
 His band began to attract a loyal following beginning in 1950 when he regularly performed at the Commodore Ballroom in Lowell.
 He studied elementary education and music education at Lowell State College, graduating in 1954, and then commenced his educational career as a music teacher at Newton Public Schools.
 While in college he developed a decided interest in arranging.
 His band was booked into several hotels and dance halls, the most important being the Totem Pole.
 The next year his band became the house band at the Totem Pole.
 He was not strictly limited to this venue, but would take his band to bookings at other New England locations.
 Many of the band's charts were arranged by Bachelder, giving the band its own distinctive sound.

 During the day, he taught English at the Melrose school district.
 He would receive a master's degree in counseling from Tufts University in the mid-1950s.
 He became a psychologist for the Massachusetts Division of Youth Services for a short time.
 He returned to teaching in 1957 when he went to Melrose as an English instructor.
 He founded Melrose's guidance program in addition to his teaching duties, as he was concerned that those with special needs and intellectual giftedness were being neglected.

 Bachelder kept his educational and musical life separate, and many people familiar with one aspect were completely unaware of the other.
 Bachelder kept the position of house band at the Totem Pole until it shut down in 1964.
 Within six months, Bachelder also dissolved his big band.
 After disbanding The Totem Pole big band he continued to play in small groups such as the Bob Bachelder Trio as a side-hobby.
 He continued to pursue further achievement in education, earning a Doctorate in Education Administration from Boston University in 1970.

 Following retirement in 1988 as assistant school superintendent at Melrose, Bachelder re-formed the Totem Pole big band in 1989, using several members who had played in the original iteration of the group.
 This band played at public concerts, private events, and provided live background music at WGBH-TV's fundraising broadcast.
-Although retired from administration, he continued his educational activities, teaching music at Salem State College.
+Although retired from administration, he continued his educational activities, teaching at Salem State College.